IsraelHikingMap/Site/README.md

 # Architecture and folder stucture of UI
 The architecture is based heavily on Angular:
-* application - where all the is, top most folder.
+* application - where all the is, topmost folder.
   * common - used to store data types that are common to the entire app.
   * content - used for images, mainly favicon.
   * components - this layer handles the UI calls and bindings along with the relevant css and html files.